firstdraft/guides/planning-your-idea.md

 ### Wireframe

 Then, I select one flow that I like, and I  draw out each screen in a bit more detail.
-I like [Prototyping On Paper](https://marvelapp.com/pop/) to connect the sketches of each screen together, and eventually I try to "crawl" from every link and button in each screen to every other screen until I've drawn out the entire app (excluding obvious things like edit profile forms).
+I like the [Prototyping On Paper](https://marvelapp.com/pop/) app to connect the sketches of each screen together, and eventually I try to "crawl" from every link and button in each screen to every other screen until I've drawn out the entire app (excluding obvious things like edit profile forms).

 ## User Stories